T3CHNOLOG1C/GLaDOS/README.md

 ## How to use :

 1. Copy config.ini.example to config.ini and fill in the blank fields.
+[Data in config.ini gets migrated to a json.
+If you need to edit it edit config.json]
 2. Edit role and channel names in `GLaDOS.py`
-3. Run `python3.6 GLaDOS.py`
+3. Run `python3.6 GLaDOS.py` on linux or `py -3.6 GLaDOS.py` on windows

 ## Credits